Jamdoog/ansible-bird/README.md

 This is a very "proprietary" role that will configure a server for BGP routing with a pre-configured transit.
 For now, it is IPv6 only.

+This bird config was created by Wim.
+All credits goes to him.
+He runs alot of services, for example forhosting.nl or AS38230.

 What this does
 ---------------